 No, our shop does not offer lessons.
 We do, however, have a teacher list and often refer students to teachers in their area of the city.
-Over the years we have had many wonderful string instrument teachers on staff.
-Maria Medlow, a previous longtime employee, has established Crescendo School of Music, a Calgary-based school for violin and piano.

 Yes!
 We stock the more widely-used lesson books including Suzuki, Royal Conservatory, Mark O'Connor, and Fiddle Club.
 We also carry books of general interest including Celtic fiddle, country/ swing, gospel, jazz, wedding, seasonal, and classical.

-Yes, we do have a rental program both for child- and adult-sized instruments.
+Yes, we have a rental program both for child- and adult-sized instruments!
 Our contract has the first month of the rental and a $100 damage deposit paid up front.
 Following the first month, a charge to a credit card automatically continues the rental term for the duration that you wish to use the instrument.
 When you choose to return it, the contract ends.
 Your deposit is returned at that time unless, in rare instances, there is any damage to the outfit.

 Should you decide to purchase the instrument you are renting (or any other instrument instead!), the first 6 months and the deposit will be applied towards the purchase price.
 For parents not wanting to invest in ownership until they know if a child is really going to enjoy lessons, a 6 month trial is usually sufficient to know the outcome.
-If the outfit is purchased at the end of the 6 months, all of the money spent will be put towards the purchase.
+If the outfit is purchased at the end of the 6 months, all of the money spent will be put towards that purchase.
 Parents often decide to take lessons with the child, to offer encouragement and motivation, and to experience the satisfaction of learning an instrument firsthand.
 Our oldest new customer was 81, and our youngest new customer was 2 years 3 months old.
 You're never too old or too young to benefit from the joy of music!

 Do you offer a trade-in policy?